DataDog/HASH/README.md

 ![HASH](./docs/hash-intro.png "HASH")

 # 🌟 Why HASH?
 The main philosophy of HASH is to be easy to configure and flexible to mimic any software running on HTTP/HTTPs.
-With the minimum footprint possible to avoid being detected.
+With the minimum footprint possible to avoid being detected as honeypot.

 # ⚡ Features